kubeovn/kube-ovn/charts/kube-ovn/README.md

     - name: openvswitch
 ```

-and use the following options for install this Helm-chart:
+and use the following options to install this Helm-chart:

 ```
 --set cni_conf.MOUNT_LOCAL_BIN_DIR=false